What is included with the Prints:

 Our own terms for Plans vs Prints as used on the site:

 Plans: You will see this word used on the web site - capitalized Plans.
-We are using this to refer to the Plans for a House, which means the content of the Prints that you order.
+I am using this to refer to the Plans for a House, which means the content of the Prints that you order.
 That consists of not only the design of the house, but all the information added to the drawings to enable you to build the house.
 Just like when you "plan" to do something, these are Plans for making a House.
-Since this is not a physical thing, it is intellectual property so to speak.
+This is not the physical thing, but rather it is intellectual property that makes up our designs.

-Prints: We use this term to refer to the copies of the drawings that you order - capitalized Prints.
+Prints: I use this term to refer to the copies of the drawings that you order - capitalized Prints.
 This is a physical representation of the ideas that constitute the Plans for the House.
-They are usually paper prints of the drawings.
+They are in our case paper prints of the drawings that make up the Plans for the house.